-Title: T/616/5461 Principles of supporting

-an individual to maintain personal hygiene

-Level: 2

-Credit Value: 1

-GLH: 10

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:

-Understand the importance of good personal hygiene 1.1 Explain why personal hygiene is important1.2 Describe the effects of poor personal hygiene on health and well-being

-Know how to support an individual to maintain personal hygiene 2.1 Explain how to address personal hygiene issues with an individual 2.2 Identify routines that contribute to good personal hygiene 2.3 Describe how to support an individual to develop and improve personal hygiene routines 2.4 Explain how to support the wishes, needs and preferences of an individual whilst maintaining their independence during personal hygiene routines 2.5 Describe how to maintain the dignity of an individual when supporting intimate personal hygiene 2.6 Describe risks to own health in supporting an individual's personal hygiene routines and how to reduce them 2.7 Identify others involved in supporting an individual to maintain personal hygiene 3.1 Identify underlying personal issues that

-Understand when poor hygiene may be an indicator of underlying personal issues 3.1 Identify underlying personal issues that cause poor personal hygiene
+Title: T/616/5461 Principles of supporting an individual to maintain personal hygiene Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the importance of good personal hygiene 2.
+Know how to support an individual to 1.1 Explain why personal hygiene is important 1.2 Describe the effects of poor personal hygiene on health and well-being Know how to support an individual to maintain personal hygiene 2.
+Hadastastastastastastastastastastastastasta 2.1 Explain how to address personal hygiene issues with an individual 2.2 Identify routines that contribute to good personal hygiene 2.3 Describe how to support an individual to develop and improve personal hygiene routines 2.4 Explain how to support the wishes, needs and preferences of an individual whilst maintaining their independence during personal hygiene routines 2.5 Describe how to maintain the dignity of an individual when supporting intimate personal hygiene 2.6 Describe risks to own health in supporting an individual's personal hygiene routines and how to reduce them 2.7 Identify others involved in supporting an individual to maintain personal hygiene Understand when poor hygiene may be an indicator of underlying personal issues 3.1 Identify underlying personal issues that cause poor personal hygiene